harplife/zettelkasten/math/precalculus/Chapter 3/4_Real_Zeros_of_Polynomials.md

 Above, is what the <mark class="hltr-trippy">Rational Zero Theorem</mark> states.

 > [!important] Rational Zero Theorem is also called the **Rational Root Theorem**.

+> [!warning] The Rational Zero Theorem lists only all possible *rational* zeros, not *real* zeros.
+> It's always possible that the zeros of a function may be an *irrational* number (or complex number), in which case, the rational zero theorem does not list.

 ---
 We can make use of the Rational Zero Theorem to narrow down which rational numbers might make $f(x)=0$.